Our site is in soft launch as we enhance features and update content.

 At Base Camp & Lower Camps

-• For member: Dome tent with foam mattress and pillow per member
+• For member: Dome tent with foam mattress on twin sharing basis

 • Kitchen setup: 1 kitchen tent, 1 dining tent, kitchen equipment

-• Other setup: Toilet tent, hot shower tent, store tent, and Climbing rope: fixed and main rope
+• Other setup: Toilet tent, hot shower tent, store tent

 • Power: Solar panel or generator (depending on group size) for lighting and charging personal devices (phones and headlamps)